nielspeen/rqlite-laravel-driver/README.md

 If you have a high traffic website, the overhead of going through RQLite can be significant.
 With some precautions, you can boost performance by reading directly from SQLite.
 This is applied to queries with **None** consistency only.

-In your database.php add an sqlite parameter pointing directly and the dabase:
+In your database.php add a sqlite parameter pointing directly and the dabase:

 ```php
 'connections' => [